freenas/freenas-docs/userguide/sharing.rst

 two groups have been created.
 Group 1 allows connections from any initiator on any network.
 Group 2 allows connections from any initiator on the *10.10.1.0/24* network.
-Click an initiator's entry to display its "Edit" and "Delete" buttons.
+Click an initiator's entry to display its :guilabel:`Edit` and :guilabel:`Delete` buttons.

-.. note:: if you delete an initiator, a warning will indicate if any targets or target/extent mappings depend upon the initiator.
-If you confirm the delete, these will be deleted as well.
+.. note:: Attempting to delete an initiator causes a warning that indicates if any targets or target/extent mappings depend upon the initiator.
+Confirming the delete causes these to be deleted as well.

 .. _iscsi_initiator_conf_sample_fig: